knetikcloud/knetikcloud-objc-client/docs/JSAPIStoreShippingApi.md

 Create a shipping template

-Shipping Templates define a type of shipping and the properties they have.
+Shipping Templates define a type of shipping and the properties they have.<br /><b>Permissions Needed:</b> POST

 ### Example
 ```objc